What is SEO? Defined by 40+ SEO Experts by Rebekah Bek

 To expand on that a bit, I think SEO is about marketing a business online, using organic search as a channel.
 Doing so means understanding how people use search engines to make purchasing decisions for your clients’ products and services.
 It also means understanding how search engines like Google figure out whether or not a given result is a good result for a query.
 From a technical standpoint, this means making a website as easy as possible for search engines to find, crawl, and understand.
 From a marketing standpoint, this means applying that understanding of the customer journey to help ensure that the site is answering people’s needs when they arrive there from search.
 Done right, SEO not only makes organic search a powerful marketing channel in its own right, it also makes organic search a tool for growing the client’s brand.

-Director of Strategy Upbuild
+Ruth Burr Reedy, Director of Strategy Upbuild

 Once it was a tactical, technical channel designed to manipulate visibility in search results.
 As SEO popularized, we started to see just how important its role was in digital marketing overall.